Mom of 3: I got hooked after caregiver was paid to prescribe opioids

 "[Clough] called it a miracle drug," said Colby, a mother of three who hurt her back in a fall.
 "Of course I didn't, at the time, realize why he was so enthusiastic about it and that he was being paid money to prescribe this medication to me and to others."

-According to an investigation by Democrats on the Senate Homeland Security Committee, many Americans were needlessly prescribed a highly addictive opioid as a result of an aggressive marketing campaign by Insys Therapeutics, which makes the powerful fentanyl-based drug Subsys.
+According to an investigation by Democrats on the Senate Homeland Security & Governmental Affairs Committee, many Americans were needlessly prescribed a highly addictive opioid as a result of an aggressive marketing campaign by Insys Therapeutics, which makes the powerful fentanyl-based drug Subsys.

-Watch Catie Beck on Nightly News with Lester Holt tonight for more

 A new report they've issued, based on a review of 1.6 million pages of internal Insys documents, details speakers programs that allowed Insys to funnel thousands of dollars into the pockets of the doctors who prescribed Subsys.
 It also shows bonus structures for sales representatives that reward high-dosage prescriptions, which may explain why a first-time fentanyl user like Colby had her dosage increased from 200 micrograms to 1200 micrograms in eight months.